russellramey/sheets2json/README.md

 Simple application that provides a read-only REST endpoint for any publicly accessible Google Sheet, .xlsx/.xls, or .csv document.
 This api will attempt to return the provided Sheet data in structured JSON.
 Pass in any remote document or Google Sheet url and recieve a structured JSON response.

 ## Documentation
+See [sheets2json.com](https://www.sheets2json.com) for more information and examples.

-This api servie consists of a single supported endpoint and is read-only.
+This api service consists of a single supported endpoint and is read-only.
 You can pass in specific query parameters that can be used to modify the JSON responses, for example adding custom `headers` (column names or keys) to override the remote documents.
 You can also us `order` and `orderby` to sort the JSON object in the response.
 Lastly, for documents that have multiple workbooks/sheets, you can pass in a `sheet` parameter and the name of the desired Sheet to return.
 By default the first sheet in the document will always be returned.

 ### Endpoint
 `https://api.sheets2json.com/v1/doc/?url=REMOTE_DOC_URL`